Michellinian/CS-unit-2/README.md

 }

 ```
-First we created a function called sent, which tells the leds to blink 7 rapid times, to indicate the start and finish of the message.
+We created a function called sent, which tells the leds to blink 7 rapid times, to indicate the start and finish of the message.
 We used a for loop to do this.
 We also added the Serial.print command, just for us, the developers to see if the code is working.
 Then this is the second part of the code.

 ```sh
 void dot() {  // defining the dot function as one light being ON for one second